People of color: Nurturing diversity and fostering racial equity are critical to our future prosperity.

 Insights & Analyses

-While populations of color will be predominantly concentrated in counties in Southwestern and Southern states in 2030, several counties in predominantly White states such as South Dakota and Montana are projected to be up to 96 percent people of color due to large Native American populations.
+• While people of color tend to be most concentrated in counties in Southwestern and Southern states, as of 2020, several counties in predominantly white states such as South Dakota and Montana are up to 97 percent people of color due to large Native American populations.

 Drivers of Inequity